- Karen Charatan

 • Superpolator 3

-Matteo is the President of the Type Directors Club and former board member of AIGA/NY.
+Matteo is a past chairman of the Type Directors Club and former board member of AIGA/NY.
 He frequently lectures about branding and typography around the world.

 • Mucca Design